 Methods

-There are 3 primary methods to whiten your teeth
+There are 3 primary methods of teeth whitening

 In-office whitening